 EDITOR’S NOTE: As of June 16, 2019, Amazon has apparently stopped accepting requests via email for reduced packaging in orders.
 The automated response to the request provides no link to make a packaging request and we encourage Amazon to revive the project.
+You can still select the option for recyclable Amazon Frustration Free packaging at checkout.

 We can order almost anything online now — home goods, entertainment, even groceries are only a click away, shipping the packages straight to our doorsteps.
 And if you’re like most people in America, you enjoy the speed and convenience of ordering products online.